How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 1. Go to your home screen, long press and add widgets → select “Termux Widget”.
 You would see the shortcut we made is on the list.

-2. Click “startproot_debian.sh” then the XFCE desktop would opened automatically.
+2. Click “startproot_debian.sh” then the XFCE desktop would start automatically.

 3. Swipe down the notification bar, click Preferences of Termux X11.
 Then you can switch touch screen mode to simulating touchpad.